benelan/arcgis-esm-samples/README.md

 # @arcgis/core

-The projects in this directory extend the samples provided in [Esri's repo](https://github.com/Esri/jsapi-resources/tree/master/esm-samples).
-The samples that integrate the [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) build of the ArcGIS API for JavaScript with various frameworks, module bundlers and build tools.
+The samples in this repo extend those provided by [Esri](https://github.com/Esri/jsapi-resources/tree/master/esm-samples).
+The samples integrate the [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) build of the ArcGIS API for JavaScript with various frameworks, module bundlers and build tools.

 ## Get started